Maxime00/learning-user-safety/README.md

 # TODO
+- add second mpc planner for initial traj -> used to set target
+- impedance cartesian controller instead of velocity control
 - add replays folder in User_ dir to store
 - replays must output safety and traj_number
 - add arguments for user_specific and safety